-We begin to study the \emph{intrinsic geometry} of surfaces.
-A property is called \emph{intrinsic} if it can be checked by measuring things inside the surface, for example lengths of curves or angles between the curves that lie in the surface.
-Otherwise, if a definition of a property essentially uses the ambient space, then it is called \emph{extrinsic}.
+Geometry of surfaces is divided into intrinsic and extrinsic.
+We say that something is \emph{intrinsic} if it can be checked or measured within the surface; for example, lengths of curves on the surface or angles between them.
+Otherwise, if the definition of something essentially uses the ambient space, then this something is called \emph{extrinsic}; examples include normal curvature.

-For instance, the mean curvature as well as the Gauss curvature are defined via principal curvatures, which are extrinsic.
-Later (\ref{thm:remarkable}) it will be shown that {}\emph{remarkably} the Gauss curvature is actually intrinsic --- it can be calculated via measurements inside the surface.
-The mean curvature is not intrinsic, for example, the intrinsic geometry of the $(x,y)$-plane is not distinguishable from the intrinsic geometry of the graph $z\z=(x+y)^2$.
-However, while the mean curvature of the former vanishes at all points, the mean curvature of the latter does not vanish, say at $p=(0,0,1)$.
+The mean curvature, as well as the Gauss curvature, are defined via principal curvatures, which are extrinsic.
+Later (\ref{thm:remarkable}) it will be shown that remarkably the Gauss curvature is intrinsic --- it can be calculated via measurements within the surface.
+The mean curvature is not intrinsic; for example, the intrinsic geometry of the plane is not distinguishable from the intrinsic geometry of the graph $z\z=(x+y)^2$.
+However, the mean curvature of the former vanishes at all points, while the mean curvature of the latter does not vanish, say at the origin.

-The following exercise should help you get in the right mood; it might look like a tedious problem in calculus, but actually it is an easy problem in geometry.
-We learned this problem from Joel Fine, who attributed it so Frederic Bourgeois \cite{fine}.
+The following exercise should help you get in the right mood; it might look like a tedious problem in calculus, but it actually is an amusing problem in geometry.

-\begin{thm}{Exercise} А cowboy stands at the bottom of a frictionless ice-mountain formed by a cone with a circular base with angle of inclination~$\theta$.
-He wants to climb the mountain; he throws up his lasso which slips neatly over the tip of the cone, pulls it tight and starts to climb.
+\begin{thm}{Exercise} A cowboy stands at the bottom of a frictionless ice-mountain formed by a cone with a circular base with the angle of inclination~$\theta$.
+He throws up his lasso which slips neatly over the tip of the cone, pulls it tight, and tries to climb.

-What is the critical angle $\theta$ at which the cowboy can no longer climb the ice-mountain? \end{thm}
+What is the critical angle $\theta$ at which the cowboy cannot climb the ice-mountain? \end{thm}